yanzewu/line/doc/doc.md

     figure (title)
     subfigure index
+    subfigure vnum,hnum,index

 The behavior of `figure` is similar with matlab's figure.
 It creates new figure and bring it to the front.

-The index of subfigure is an integer, starting from left to right and top to bottom.
+The index of subfigure is an integer, starting from left to right and then top to bottom.
+If `vnum` and `hnum` are given, figure will be split first.

 Both indices start from 1.